-Why is The Dazes’ Just Dreamy on my best 1,000 albums ever list?
+So why is The Dazes’ Just Dreamy on this best 1,000 albums ever thing?

-The Dazes, a female-fronted Japanese pop punk band, have an ebullient spirit imbued with punk energy and pop hooks for a perfect blend of energetic and catchy songs on Just Dreamy that will absolutely leave you in a happier and/or pepped up mood versus one’s state of mind going in.
+The Dazes, a female-fronted Japanese pop-punk band, channel an ebullient spirit and punk energy into pop hooks for a perfect blend of catchy, high-octane songs on Just Dreamy – the kind of record that leaves you happier (and more wired) than when you pressed play.

-There’s a Ramones-like thing going on here, where 1960s garage rock and pop sensibilities get super charged: The Dazes seemingly are having the time of their lives rocking out.
+There’s a Ramones-like thing going on here where 1960s garage rock and pop sensibilities are super-charged, and in this case through the unique (to Western ears) translation to a Japanese band seemingly having the absolute time of its life rocking out.

 This comes together wonderfully on “You Really Got Me Now,” which is perhaps a play on The Kinks’ iconic “You Really Got Me.”
 Either way, the harmonies here over rocking guitars and a head bobbing punk beat and delightful hook absolutely hits my musical sweet spot.